-LGBTQIA+ Fantastika Graphics: A Digital Symposium November 20th, 2021 [Updated Dates]
+LGBTQIA+ Fantastika Graphics: A Digital Symposium November 20th, 2021 [Updated]

 “Fantastika” – a term appropriated from a range of Slavonic languages by John Clute – embraces the genres of Fantasy, Science Fiction, and Horror, but can also include Alternate History, Gothic, Steampunk, Young Adult Dystopic Fiction, or any other radically imaginative narrative space.
 Our goal is to bring together academics, independent researchers, creators, and audiences who share an interest in this diverse range of fields with the aim of opening up new dialogues, productive controversies, and critical collaborations.

 Following the 2020-pandemic hiatus, we are pleased to re-launch our annual conferences this year as a digital symposium.
-LGBTQIA+ Fantastika Graphics focuses on the graphic novel medium in its widest possible remit (comic books, manga, and other such productions).
+LGBTQIA+ Fantastika Graphics focuses on graphics and illustrations in its widest possible remit (comic books, manga, animes, cartoons, picture books, video games, and other such productions.)
+[NOTE: This is an updated remit from ‘graphic novels’; please disregard previous CFPs.]
 We are interested in works that contain representations of the LGBTQIA+ community, relationships, and full spectrum of identities.

 We welcome abstracts for 15-minute papers or panels of 2-4 people on LGBTQIA+ Fantastika as they occur in the graphic form.